engeir/northern-lights-forecast/README.rst

 --------

 Get notified whenever there are good chances of seeing northern lights!
-Follow `@NorthernLightsForecastBot` on telegram for updates on the Tromsø magnetometer, or set up your own telegram bot with this project.
+Follow :code:`@NorthernLightsForecastBot` on telegram for updates on the Tromsø magnetometer, or set up your own telegram bot with this project.
 Setting up a telegram bot is easy as pie, just follow `this guide`_.

 Requirements
 ------------